Bubba898/cluster-config-initial/apps/gitlab/README.md

 ## Overview

 GitLab is installed using the official GitLab Helm chart and configured for a homelab environment with:
-- GitLab web interface
+- GitLab web interface (Community Edition)
 - Container Registry
 - Built-in PostgreSQL and Redis
 - MinIO for object storage
-- Integration with existing cert-manager and Istio
+- TLS certificates managed by cert-manager using homelab CA
+- Ingress managed by Istio with automatic HTTPS redirect

 ## Configuration